 Vienna City Hall, Burgtheater, Parliament

+Vienna bike tour.
 Our group of 16 started right at Ringstrasse boulevard, where the bike tour company was located.
 It was a hot July day.
-Treading asphalt for hours would have been tedious, but being on a saddle was uplifting.
-Lothar stopped our group at neuralgic points.
-The first was Vienna City Hall and Burgtheater.
-They triggered stories about the city’s population, how Vienna had grown and survived two World Wars, how Vienna’s muncipality works and the almost Imperial status of mayor Häupl today.
+Certainly, treading asphalt for hours would have been tedious, but being on a saddle was uplifting.
+From the beginning, Lothar stopped our group at several neuralgic points, such as Vienna City Hall and Burgtheater.
+Both buildings triggered stories about the city’s population, how Vienna had grown and survived two World Wars, how Vienna’s muncipality works and the almost Imperial status of mayor Häupl today.
 In the photo you see our popular annual food and film festival in front of the City Hall.

-Theatre insight helps understand how Viennese tick.
-(Reviews of premieres at Burgtheater occupy our prime time TV news…) And Burgtheater is the number one German language theatre in the whole of Europe.
+Especially in Vienna, some insight into the theater industry helps understand how the locals tick: For example, reviews of premieres at Burgtheater occupy our prime time TV news.
+Additionally, Burgtheater is the number one German language theatre in the whole of Europe.

-The Austrian Parliament was a few hundred metres farther.
-Lothar mused about the low architecture and Emperor Francis Joseph’s problem with allowing democratic institutions… There was a lot of symbolism in the paintings and statues in front, if you know how to read them.
+Just a few hundred meters away we stopped at the Austrian Parliament.
+After providing historic facts Lothar mused about the low architecture and Emperor Francis Joseph’s problem with allowing democratic institutions… There was a lot of symbolism in the paintings and statues in front, if you know how to read them.